 The Criterion Collection website.

-“Andrzej Wajda to Tackle Katyn Massacre + ‘3 War Films’ DVD Release” last updated in October 2020.
+“Andrzej Wajda Tackling Katyn Massacre + ‘3 War Films’ DVD” last updated in September 2021.